julimer228/Chess/README.md

 # Chess
-A chess game for two players written in C. If player right-click on the piece, he can see the possible moves.
+A chess game for two players written in C. SDL library was used in this project.
+If player right-click on the piece, he can see the possible moves.
 The color of a rectangle on the right sight shows which player should move his pieces.

 (I used gimp to create sprites)